Get Tech Tips

-Are The Multi Taps on a Blower Run or Common?
+Are The Multi-Taps on a Blower Run or Common?

 Also, I had always stated that the same leg of power that feeds run also feeds start.
-This is just a simplistic way of saying that the leg of power opposite the start winding on the run capacitor should be fed from the same leg of power as run and the opposite leg as common.
+That's just a simplistic way of saying that the leg of power opposite the start winding on the run capacitor should be fed from the same leg of power as run and the opposite leg as common.

-Here is a video link to where Nathan and I prove it – https://youtu.be/SaTdFsOUFS4 and yes… Nathan was right
+Here is a video link to where Nathan and I prove it – https://youtu.be/SaTdFsOUFS4, and yes, Nathan was right